json-schema-org/json-schema-spec/jsonschema-core.md

 #### Dialect Determination

-When the schema evaluation process begins, the first task is to determine the dialect used by the schema.
+When the evaluation encounters a new schema resource (i.e. the lexical scope changes), the first task is to determine the dialect used by the schema.
 To do this, implementations MUST determine the dialect using the following prioritized steps.

 1. The `$schema` keyword - Implementations MUST process the schema according to the dialect it declares.
 2. `application/schema+json` media type with a `schema` parameter -
    Implementations which support media type parameter inputs MUST process the schema according to the dialect the parameter declares.
-A media type will generally only be available if the schema has been retrieved and only applies to the document root.
+A media type will generally only be available if the schema has been retrieved from an external source and only applies to the document root.
 3. Parent dialect - An embedded schema resource which does not itself contain a `$schema` keyword MUST be processed using the same dialect as the schema which contains it.